bulzaiguard/Custom_Script/README.md

 # Custom_Script
-Made just for fun it adds some functionality to plug.dj
+Made just for fun it adds some functionality to plug.dj.
+These commants might need RCS to show certain things.

 Command | Aliases | Description
 --- | --- | ---